shubham21155102/Kanban-Board/README.md

 6. Open your browser and go to [http://localhost:3000](http://localhost:3000) to view the app in action.

 ## Additional Notes
+- **IndexedDB for API Call Prevention**:
+  To optimize the app's performance and reduce unnecessary API calls, I implemented [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) for local data storage.
+This ensures that once the data is fetched from the API, it is cached and stored in the browser's local database.
+If the same data is requested again, it will be retrieved from the local database instead of making another network request, improving load times and reducing server load.

 - **/demo route**:
   I have added a `/demo` [Demo Route](https://quickselliitbhu-kanban-board.vercel.app/demo) route to showcase the main Kanban board without making an API call.
 This route uses a local `demo.json` file to simulate data because the provided API was not returning data for `Canceled` and `Done` events.
 The `/demo` route allows you to interact with the board as if real data were loaded, providing a seamless experience without dependency on the external API.

 - **404 Error Handling**:
   A custom `404 Not Found`[Random Route](https://quickselliitbhu-kanban-board.vercel.app/xyzw) page has been added for any unavailable routes.
 If users navigate to a route that does not exist, they will be directed to a friendly error page with a message and a link back to the homepage.
 This ensures better navigation and enhances the overall user experience when encountering invalid URLs.